ageir/chirp-rpi/README.md

 https://github.com/Miceuz/i2c-moisture-sensor/blob/master/README.md

-# Chirp Class Documentation.
+# Documentation.

-This is just a basic documentation, for more information please read the source code.
+This is only a basic documentation, for more information please read the source code.

 Python 2.6 or higher required due to @property and @function.setter

 ``` python